Who is F.A. Cole?

 A survivor of FGM, child sexual assault, and rape, Cole focuses on empowering survivors and provides needed tools (financial, emotional, and educational) to help them overcome their ordeal via her various platforms.

-An inspirational speaker who strongly believes in transparency, Cole is winning the trust of many as she openly shares her experiences (on national and international platforms) of overcoming not only sexual violence but multiple abortions and prostitution.
+An inspirational speaker who strongly believes in transparency, Cole is winning the trust of many as she openly shares her experiences (on national and international platforms) of overcoming not only sexual violence but multiple abortions.
 “If God can transform and use me, He can do the same for anyone.”

 Cole has been awarded (Women in History 2013) for her work by Northwest High School; Awarded by FestAfricaUSA for her outstanding presence in her community and memorable change in the African community and beyond; and was also awarded a Humanitarian Award for her work on FGM and message of hope to survivors of sexual violence and FGM by the Los Angeles Nollywood Film Association.
 Cole has been recognized by Global Woman P.E.A.C.E.
 Foundation and A Smile for a Child for building a community of Support, Love, and Sisterhood for survivors of FGM and other forms of sexual violence.